dark-dylan-dev/KaguEngine/README.md

 You might get an error message while generating `Unsupported generator: ...`

-It's because the `import std;` feature is not yet supported by this toolchain, consider using Ninja adding the `-G Ninja` flag to your command.
+It's because the `import std;` feature is not yet supported by this toolchain, consider using Ninja.

-Note : Ninja version >= 1.11 is needed, check running `ninja --version`
+Do so by adding the `-G Ninja` flag to the first command.

 </details>